axelgear/avscms/README.md

 ## Overview

-This is the source of AVSCMS 8.2
+This is a modified source of AVSCMS 8.2

 AVSCMS's Official [website](https://www.avscms.com).